FORT HILL BRANCH RAIL TRAIL:

 Note; Across the road is the trailhead for the Ashuelot Rail Trail .

-Just past the gate you'll come to the old rail bed where you head North along a well shaded trail.
+Just past the gate you'll come to the old rail bed where you head North, along a well shaded trail.
 The Fort Hill Branch Rail Trail surface consists of hard packed dirt, grass & gravel.
 You get your first views of the Connecticut River after a 0.25 miles.
 Cross an old RR bridge over the Ashuelot River at 1.3 miles followed by a small bridge over a culvert at 1.8 miles.
 As you pass through several wide cuts the trail improves a bit.
 Views of the Yankee Nuclear Power Station across the river in Vermont.
 Pass by a gate at 2.9 miles and you'll now travel along a gravel road.
 To your right is the Prospect St boat launch.
 Follow the road across a causeway to another gate at 3.6 miles.
-To your right is the Brattleboro Road parking lot.
-This is as far as I traveled.
-The trail continues North traveling between Brattleboro Rd and the Connecticut River.
-The trail crosses Ash Swamp Brook, then eventually ends after 8.9 miles at an old iron RR trestle bridge over the river to Brattleboro, VT.
-Warning: The bridge has not been renovated and contains large gaps between the ties.
+To your right is the Brattleboro Road parking lot and to your left, a dirt & grass road will take you along a causeway out into the Connecticut River.
+Scenic.
+The trail continues traveling above the Connecticut River.
+Cross a causeway & culvert over Ash Swamp Brook at 4.4 miles, before the trail travels more inland.
+Come back above the river at 6.4 miles.
+Travel through a cut and pass by a long rock retaining wall at 6.9 miles.
+Past here the trail is just a narrow path and blocked by a large tree.
+About another 0.1 miles, you'll come to the old iron Boston & Maine Railroad Fort Hill trestle bridge, that crosses over the river to Brattleboro, VT

 HH